 Along the way Jerry studied Avid/Digidesign Pro Tools recording studio software at ProMedia Training in NYC with Terron Darby.
 He achieved certification as a ‘Pro Tools Operator’ and it was here that Darby helped Jerry design his personal portable music recording studio and Jerry’s next technology love began – the patch panel.
 Jerry learned to appreciate the benefits of the the patch panel he came to know in the data centers he visited selling information technology but his appreciation for its benefits deepened during the time he used it to develop his music.

-Jerry began the aTrampolinist music project in late 2002 envisioning Pavarotti, Segovia, Tchaikovsky and whoever was the world’s greatest recording engineer sitting together at a table watching him perform.
+Jerry began the aTrampolinist music project in late 2002 envisioning Pavarotti, Segovia, Mozart and whoever was the world’s greatest recording engineer sitting together at a table watching him perform.
 He imagined the four all-time greats listening for awhile then saying at the same time, “Not bad.”
-Pavarotti would be talking about his singing, Segovia about his guitar playing, Tchaikovsky about his composing and the recording engineer about his sound.
+Pavarotti would be talking about his singing, Segovia about his guitar playing, Mozart about his composing/arranging and the recording engineer about his sound.

 No serious classical guitarist would distract themself by trying to sing well at the same time.
 No serious classical singer would distract themself trying to play guitar well while they sing.
-No serious classical composer would distract themself by taking the time away from composing necessary to sing or play an instrument well, etc. However, as a trampolinist and jack-of-all-trades his idea was to try and do all these things together.
+No serious classical composer would distract themself by taking the time away from composing necessary to sing or play an instrument well, etc. As a trampolinist, and jack-of-all-trades, his idea was to try and do all these things together.

 The ‘Guitar/Voice Covers’ you find here are original arrangements of songs from a variety of genres.
 The common theme is they are all songs Jerry loves.